bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 Races involving `Domain::Guest` tend to be trickiest, and consequently are further down.

-### `A -> D` timeout - Timeout before instance runs
+### `A -> D` Termination before instance runs

 This is a timeout while another `KillSwitch` has already fired, timing out a guest before exeuction.
 Because another `KillSwitch` must have fired for there to be a race, one of the two will acquire `terminable` and actually update `execution_domain`, while the other simply exits.

-### `D -> E` timeout - Timeout when cancelled guest is run
+### `D -> E` Termination when cancelled guest is run

-A timeout while observing a cancelled guest will have no effect - a timeout must have occurred already, so the `KillSwitch` that fired will not acquire `terminable`, and will return without ceremony.
+Terminating a previously cancelled guest will have no effect - termination must have occurred already, so the `KillSwitch` that fired will not acquire `terminable`, and will return without ceremony.

-### `C -> B` timeout - Timeout when hostcall returns to guest
+### `C -> B` Termination when hostcall returns to guest

-The case of a timeout while exiting from a hostcall is very similar to timeouts while entering a hostcall.
-Either the `KillSwitch` sees a guest in `Domain::Guest`, prohibits a state change, and signals the guest, or `KillSwitch` sees a guest in `Domain::Hostcall` and updates the guest to `Domain::Terminated`.
-In the latter case, the guest will be free to run when the `KillSwitch` returns, at which point it will have the same behavior as observing a timeout in any hostcall.
+The case of a `KillSwitch` firing while exiting from a hostcall is very similar to termination while entering a hostcall.

+The `KillSwitch` might observe a guest in `Domain::Guest`, prohibit a state change, and signal the guest.
+Alternatively, the `KillSwitch` can observe the guest in `Domain::Hostcall` and update the guest to `Domain::Terminated`.
+In the latter case, the guest will be free to run when the `KillSwitch` returns, at which point it will have the same behavior as termination in any hostcall.

-### `C -> E` timeout - Timeout during hostcall terminating instance
+### `C -> E` Termination during hostcall terminating instance

 The `KillSwitch` that fires acquires `terminable` and then attempts to acquire a lock on `execution_domain`.
 The `KillSwitch` will see `Domain::Hostcall`, and